eerimoq/simba/doc/user-guide/socket-devices.rst

 Socket devices
 ==============

-The Linux socket device implementation allows another program to simulate the hardware.
-The program connunicates with the Simba application using TCP sockets, one socket for each device.
+The Linux socket device drivers implementation allows an external program to simulate the hardware.
+The external program communicates with the Simba application using TCP sockets, one socket for each device.

-At startup the Simba application creates a socket and starts listening for clients on port 47000.

 The Python script ``bin/socket_device.py`` can be used to monitor and send data to a device.